 Cleaning a leather sofa in 5 easy steps

 What you’ll need: 2 soft clean cloths, 1 clean cotton towel, 1 clean non-abrasive sponge, 1 basin of warm water, 1 basin containing a mix of warm water and Marseille soap, Jojoba oil.

 - Dust off the leather using a wet clean cloth.

-- Carefully scrub the leather using the soft sponge, after having moistened it slightly with the mixture of warm water and Marseille soap.
+- Carefully scrub the leather using the soft sponge moistened a bit with the warm water and Marseille soap mixture.

 - Gently rinse off the area using a damp soft clean cloth, having wet it in your basin containing only warm water.

 - Dry the couch using the clean cotton towel.